Medical doctor: Alternative medicine

-Physicians' own health
+Doctors' own health

-Some commentators have argued that physicians have duties to serve as role models for the general public in matters of health, for example by not smoking cigarettes.
-Indeed, in most western nations relatively few physicians smoke, and their professional knowledge does appear to have a beneficial effect on their health and lifestyle.
-According to a study of male physicians, life expectancy is slightly higher for physicians (73 years for white and 69 years for black) than lawyers or many other highly educated professionals.
-Causes of death which are less likely to occur in physicians than the general population include respiratory disease (including pneumonia, pneumoconioses, COPD, but excluding emphysema and other chronic airway obstruction), alcohol-related deaths, rectosigmoid and anal cancers, and bacterial diseases.
+Some commentators have argued that doctors have duties to serve as role models for the general public in matters of health, for example by not smoking cigarettes.
+Indeed, in most western nations relatively few doctors smoke, and their professional knowledge does appear to have a beneficial effect on their health and lifestyle.
+According to a study of male doctors in the United States, life expectancy is slightly higher for doctors (73 years for white and 69 years for black) than lawyers or many other highly educated professionals.
+Causes of death which are less likely to occur in doctors than the general population include respiratory disease (including pneumonia, pneumoconioses, COPD, but excluding emphysema and other chronic airway obstruction), alcohol-related deaths, rectosigmoid and anal cancers, and bacterial diseases.

-Physicians do experience exposure to occupational hazards, and there is a well-known aphorism that "doctors make the worst patients".
-Causes of death that are shown to be higher in the physician population include suicide among doctors and self-inflicted injury, drug-related causes, traffic accidents, and cerebrovascular and ischaemic heart disease.
-Physicians are also prone to occupational burnout.
+Doctors do experience exposure to occupational hazards, and there is a well-known aphorism that "doctors make the worst patients".
+Causes of death that are shown to be higher in doctors include suicide among doctors and self-inflicted injury, drug-related causes, traffic accidents, and cerebrovascular and ischaemic heart disease.
+Doctors are also prone to occupational burnout.
 This manifests as a long-term stress reaction characterized by poorer quality of care towards patients, emotional exhaustion, a feeling of decreased personal achievement, and others.
 A study by the Agency for Healthcare Research and Quality reported that time pressure was the greatest cause of burnout; a survey from the American Medical Association reported that more than half of all respondents chose "too many bureaucratic tasks" as the leading cause of burnout.